edulinq/quizgen/README.md

 python3 -m quizgen.cli.parse-quiz <path to quiz JSON file>
 ```

+This command will output the fully parsed quiz in for format controlled by the `--format` option,
+and will exit with a non-zero status if the parse failed.
+Parsing a quiz is particularly useful in CI to ensure that all course quizzes are properly maintained.

 ### Parsing a Specific Question

 To parse a specific quiz question, you can use the `quizgen.cli.parse-question` module.